Kotlin/KEEP/README.md

 ## How to give feedback

 KEEPs under discussion exist as [Pull Requests](https://github.com/JetBrains/KEEP/pulls) to this repo.
-To discuss one of them, please comment on the corrsponding Pull Request.
+To discuss one of them, please comment on the corresponding Pull Request.

 ## How to propose